 Figure C1.
-Performance of the downscaled time-series in Lyon, Kristiansand, Kristiansund and Trondheim; exceedance frequency for small events, major events and extreme events.
-The stochastic variability linked to the downscaled time-series is evaluated with the $5^{th}$ to $95^{th}$ percentiles.
-Observed represents the fine-resolution observed time-series or simulation using this time-series as input; The $5^{th}$ to $95^{th}$ percentiles was estimated with a 3-year moving window.
+Performance of the downscaled time series in Lyon, Kristiansand, Kristiansund and Trondheim; exceedance frequency for small events, major events and extreme events.
+The stochastic variability linked to the downscaled time series is evaluated with the 5th to 95th percentiles.
+Observed represents the fine-resolution observed time series or simulation using this time series as input; the 5th to 95th percentiles were estimated with a 3-year moving window.
 Due to log axis, occurrences lower than $10^0$ are not visible.

 Figure C2.
 Future performance of green roofs (D and E) in Lyon, Kristiansand, Kristiansund and Trondheim; exceedance frequency for small events, major events and extreme events.
-The stochastic variability linked to the downscaled time-series is evaluated with the $5^{th}$ to $95^{th}$ percentiles.
-Observed represents the fine-resolution observed time-series or simulation using this time-series as input; The $5^{th}$ to $95^{th}$ percentiles was estimated with a 3-year moving window.
+The stochastic variability linked to the downscaled time series is evaluated with the 5th to 95th percentiles.
+Observed represents the fine-resolution observed time series or simulation using this time series as input.
+The 5th to 95th percentiles were estimated with a 3-year moving window.
 Due to log axis, occurrences lower than $10^0$ are not visible.